ThatsLiamS/discord.js-ghost-ping/README.md

 - [x] Send Messages As the Bot

 ### Help
-If you require help using this package, please join our [Discord Server](https://discord.gg/2je9aJynqt).
-There is a full tutorial on how to install and use the package.
-If you have any questions, please don't hesitate to ask in one of the support channels, a member of the support team will be happy to assist.
+If you require help using this package, check out the [GitHub Tutorial](https://github.com/ThatsLiamS/discord.js-ghost-ping/wiki/Tutorial).
+If you have any questions or need any help, please don't hesitate to ask in our [Support Server](https://discord.gg/2je9aJynqt).

 # **Installation**
 To install, do this command in your shell or command prompt then you are good to go!